cefigueiredo/nfl_rushing/README.md

 #### To prepare and start the application
 ```
-make build-image  # to prepare the container image
-make start        # to start the app and attach to STDOUT
+make    # This is run the receipts to build a docker image and start a container attached to STDOUT
 ```

+After start the container, the app will be accessible on `http://localhost:4000`

 Other possible commands are available